Skip to product information

 • Excellent condition.

-Petrópolis, March 13, 1873.
-"To Mr. Taschereau, director of the National Library in Paris.
-I commend you to Dr. Ramis Galuad, director of the National Library in Rio.
-I hope you make him admire all the riches of your library, where you were so kind with me.
+Petropolis, March 13, 1873.
+"To Mr. Taschereau, director of the National Library of Paris.
+I recommend to you Dr. Ramis Galuad, director of the National Library in Rio.
+I hope you will make him admire all the riches of your library, where you have been so kind to me.
 Your affectionate colleague, D. Pedro d'Alcântara."

 Rio, April 23, 1874.
-"Dear Professor, The memory of my visit to your laboratory at the Collège de France remains very vivid in my memory, and compels me to recommend to you Dr. Freire, who has just qualified for the chair of Organic Chemistry at the School of Medicine from Rio for a brilliant competition.
+"Dear Professor, The memory of my visit to your laboratory at the Collège de France remains very vivid in my memory, and compels me to recommend to you Dr. Freire, who has just qualified for the chair of Organic Chemistry at the Rio School of Medicine by a brilliant competition.
 He was sent to study in Europe.
-I am sure that he will honor the reception of the scholars and the feelings with which I am yours, D. Pedro d'Alcântara."
+I am sure that he will honor the reception of scholars and the feelings with which I am affectionate to you, D. Pedro d'Alcântara."

 Paris, June 6, 1877.
-"Sir, I hope you can be at your laboratory at the Collège de France on the 9th for a few moments of conversation that so many commitments in Paris have not allowed me to have elsewhere with you.
+"Sir, I hope you will be able to be in your laboratory at the Collège de France on the 9th for a few moments of conversation that so many commitments in Paris have not allowed me to have elsewhere with you.
 I plan to visit your laboratory between 1 and 2 o'clock.
-Yours affectionate colleague, D. Pedro d'Alcântara."
+Your very affectionate colleague, D. Pedro d'Alcântara."

 Rio, September 14, 1882.
-"Sir, I recommend to you again a Brazilian of scientific merit, Dr. Ferreira dos Santos, associate professor at the Rio School of Medicine.
-He will improve his chemical studies and I greatly expect your help for the services he will provide to your science in my country.
-I have long seen your name only in reports, however I am sure that you believe in the interest that you would like to communicate to me in your letters, especially if it could contribute to the progress of the study of chemistry in my country. country.
-Fortunately, I notice a little more scientific movement.
-I ask you to always count on the sincere esteem of your affectionate friend, D. Pedro d'Alcântara."
+"Sir, I recommend to you once again a Brazilian of scientific merit, Dr. Ferreira dos Santos, associate professor at the Rio de Janeiro School of Medicine.
+He will perfect his chemical studies and I greatly expect your help in the services he will render to his science in my country.
+For a long time I have seen your name only in reports, however I am sure that you believe in the interest that what you wish to communicate to me in your letters would cause me, especially if it could contribute to the progress of the study of chemistry in my country.
+Fortunately I notice a little more scientific movement.
+I ask that you always count on the sincere esteem of your affectionate good, D. Pedro d'Alcântara."

-Petrópolis, March 20, 1887.
-"Sir, As a Brazilian, I appreciate your collaboration in the magazine that advertises itself as dedicated to all the interests of my country and I am happy to provide information that relates to the physical sciences, which you know I occupy myself with as much as my position allows me In asking you to remember the good memories of our colleagues, I take this opportunity to express all the esteem I have for you, your affectionate colleague, D. Pedro d'Alcântara."
+Petropolis, March 20, 1887.
+"Sir, As a Brazilian, I thank you for your collaboration in the magazine that is announced as dedicated to all the interests of my country and I am pleased to provide information related to the physical sciences, with which you know I occupy myself as much as my position allows me.
+In asking you to recall the good memories of our colleagues, I take this opportunity to express all the esteem I have for you, your affectionate colleague, D. Pedro d'Alcântara."

 View full details